RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD96801/README.md

 {% include upstream_support.md %}

-### Downstream drivers:
+### Downstream driver:

-Currently there are two initial reference design releases.
+There were two initial reference design releases but one is dropped.
+The functionality provided by the downstream 'simple driver' is already supported by the better maintained upstream driver.
+Please us it instead.

 Please note that these drivers are intended to be used as a reference design only.
 No warranty is given and feasibility for target setup must be verified.
 Drivers are also not fully tested and bugs may be hiding.
 Evaluate at your own risk.

-#### Simple driver:

-This patch series brings initial and hopefully easy to understand support for configuring BUCK voltages and feeding the watchdog.
-All configurations which require the PMIC to be in STANDBY mode are unsupported.
-This includes the safety-limits.
-The INTB interrupts from the pre-programmed limits are to be handled though.
-ERRB interrupts are ignored by the driver because thet are likely to lead the SoC reset.
-Also the watchdog driver is included.

-The version 001 is tagged in our Linux git tree as tag [bd96801-simple-v001](https://github.com/RohmSemiconductor/Linux-Kernel-PMIC-Drivers/releases/tag/bd96801-simple-v001).

-This driver has support for
-* Regulators
-* Watchdog

-#### Driver with experimental features
+#### Downstream driver with experimental features

 This patch series brings initial and experimental support for configuring voltages and safety limits on Linux system.
 Also a driver